 COVID-19, which began in late 2019, has wreaked havoc in the entire world, with cases continuing to rise every day South Korea, It is one country which had success in controlling the outbreak.
 Its most advanced medical facilities and the Korea Center for Disease Control & Prevention Center (KCDC) has become an excellent example of a proper diagnostic & quarantine system.
+Their fantastic supply of Isolation Gowns and other critical PPE has improved the effectiveness of their diagnostic & quarantine system, which other countries do not have the luxury of.
 But unlike South Korea, some countries are struggling to provide appropriate diagnostic testing for COVID-19 even today.

 Recently, many Korean manufacturers have exported their diagnostic kits (RT-PCR) worldwide.
 The United States is one of the most affected countries.
 Due to difficulty in supplying and shipping in the USA, the USF Health & New York’s Northwell Health team has developed a prototype design for COVID-19 Nasopharyngeal (NP) swab.
 The 3D printed NP swab design is said to be a more effective way to collect a test sample of the virus.
 The clinical trial and verification process for the same has been completed, and the manufacturing process using the 3D printer (DLP-SLA) has begun.